doronz88/hilda/README.md

 #### Globalized symbols

 Usually you would want/need to use the symbols already mapped into the currently running process.
 To do so, you can access them using `symbols.<symbol-name>`.
-The `symbols` global object is of type `SymbolsJar`, which is a wrapper to `dict` for accessing all exported symbols.
+The `symbols` global object is of type `SymbolsJar`, which acts like `dict` for accessing all exported symbols.
 For example, the following will generate a call to the exported `malloc` function with `20` as its only argument:

 ```python